fullstackdevlop/react-interview-questions/README.md

 The biggest advantage of functional components, it provides a lot of hooks & easy to use.
 Before supporting hooks it was known as a stateless component.

 ### How do you pass data between Functional Components in React?

-### What is Prop Drilling in React?

-### Why to Avoid Prop Drilling?
-In how many ways can avoid Prop Drilling?

 ### What are Class Components in React?